noloader/cryptopp-autotools/README.md

 # Crypto++ Autotools

 This repository contains Autotools files for Wei Dai's Crypto++ (https://github.com/weidai11/cryptopp).
-It supplies `configure.ac` and `makefile.am` for Crypto++ for those who want to use Autotools.
+It supplies `configure.ac`, `makefile.am` and `libcryptopp.pc.in`.
 Autotools is officialy unsupported, so use it at your own risk.

 The purpose of Crypto++ Autotools is three-fold: